Peter A Allard School of Law

 Moots, Clinics, First Year Courses and Other "by Permission Only" Courses

-Students taking part in moots, clinics, first year courses (as an upper year student) and other “by permission only” courses will be contacted through email by Student Services staff about their registration into those courses prior to July 1.
-Student Services staff will register those students into their moot, clinic, first-year and other "by permission only" courses after July 14.
+Students taking part in moots, clinics, first year courses (as an upper year student) and other “by permission only” courses will be contacted through email by Student Services staff about their registration into those courses prior to the first day of registration.
+Student Services staff will register those students into their moot, clinic, first-year and other "by permission only" courses.

 Seminar Requirement Reminder